MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Agent Version: Connected Machine Agent version 1.38 or higher is required; and 1.46 or higher is recommended.

-- Operating Systems: The Azure Arc-enabled server’s Operating Systems must be Windows Server 2012 or higher with both Standard/Datacenter editions are supported.
+- Operating Systems: The Azure Arc-enabled server’s Operating Systems must be Windows Server 2016 or higher with both Standard/Datacenter editions supported.

 - Networking: Connectivity methods supported include Public Endpoint, Proxy, Azure Arc Gateway, and Private Endpoint.
 No additional endpoints need to be allowed.